17 Ancient Metagenomic Pipelines

 When individual jobs fail, nf-core/eager will try to automatically resubmit that job with increased memory and CPUs (up to two times per job).

-When the whole pipeline crashes, you can save time and computational resources by resubmitting with the -resume flag. nf-core/eager will retrieve cached results from previous steps as long as the input is the same.
+When the whole pipeline crashes, we can save time and computational resources by resubmitting with the -resume flag. nf-core/eager will retrieve cached results from previous steps as long as the input is the same.

-Once completed, the results/ directory of your nf-core/eager run will contain a range of directories that will have output files and tool logs of all the steps of the pipeline. nf-core/eager tries to only save the ‘useful’ files.
+Once completed, the results/ directory of our nf-core/eager run will contain a range of directories that will have output files and tool logs of all the steps of the pipeline. nf-core/eager tries to only save the ‘useful’ files.

 Everyday useful files for ancient (microbial) (meta)genomics typically are in folders such as: